Dvillars/Word-Counter/README.md

  After Cloning this repository to your computer you need to open the index.html file and the website should open up in your browser.

 ### __*Specifications:*__

-1. take inputs and record them and display them
+1. Take two inputs and displays them back
-  - *input:* this is an example
+  - *input1:* this is an example
   - *input2:* example
   - *output* this is an example, example
-- have the program see if the input2 is in input1, output a Boolean
+- Have the program see if the input2 is in input1 and output a Boolean as a result
-  - *input:* this is an example
+  - *input1:* this is an example
   - *input2:* example
   - *output:* True
-- next have it find with no partial word grabs
+- Next have it find input2 without partial word cases
-  - *input:* this is an example
+  - *input1:* this is an example
   - *input2:* his
   - *output:* false
-- finally have it count how many it can find
+- Finally have it count how many input2 it can find in input1
-  - *input:* this is an example
+  - *input1:* this is an example
   - *input2:* is
   - *output:* 1
+- Same as before just another example
+  - *input1:* Codein' is super super cool
+  - *input2:* super
+  - *output:* 2

 ### *Support and Contact:*
 If you have any questions for me or have any problems, please email me at derekvillars@yahoo.com.